statsmaths/stat209/_notes/class01-introduction-stats.md

 For next class, please read the article "What is Statistics" by Emery N. Brown and Robert E. Kass.
 Specifically, read sections 1, 2, and 6 as well as the comment by Iain Johnstone (pg.
-8) and the comment by David MadiganADIGAN and Andrew Gelman (pg.
+8) and the comment by David Madigan and Andrew Gelman (pg.
 11)

 [What is Statistics](../assets/pdfs/what-is-statistics.pdf)